 At an oral hearing in March 2000, the Opposition Division of the European Patent Office decided to revoke the broad claims of our first European antibody humanization patent.
 We appealed this decision.
 In November 2003, the Technical Board of Appeal of the European Patent Office decided to uphold our appeal and to set aside the Opposition Division's decision.
 The Board of Appeal ordered that certain claims be remitted to the Opposition Division for further prosecution and consideration of issues of patentability (novelty, enablement and inventive step).
 The claims remitted by the Board of Appeal cover the production of humanized antibody light chains that contain amino acid substitutions made under our antibody humanization technology.
 Regardless of the Opposition Division's decision on these claims, such decision could be subject to further appeals.
 Until the opposition is resolved, we may be limited in our ability to collect royalties or to negotiate future licensing or collaborative research and development arrangements based on this and our other humanization patents.
 Moreover, if the opponents are successful, our ability to collect royalties on European sales of antibodies humanized by others would depend on: (i) the scope and validity of our second European patent; and (ii) whether the antibodies are manufactured in a country outside of Europe where they are covered by one or more of our patents, and if so, on the terms of our license agreements.
 Also, the Opposition Division's decision could encourage challenges to our related patents in other jurisdictions, including the United States.
-This decision may lead some of our licensees to stop making royalty payments or lead potential licensees not to take a licensee of which might result in us initiating formal legal actions to enforce our rights under our humanization patents.
-In such a situation, a likely defensive strategy to our action would be to challenge our patents in that jurisdiction.
-During the opposition process with respect to our first European
+This decision may lead some of our rights under our humanization patents.
+In such a situation, a likely defensive strategy to our action would be to challenge our patents, such an action would likely be stayed until the opposition is decided by the European Patent Office.
+As a result, we may not be able to successfully enforce our rights under our European or related U.S. and Japanese patents.